Wheaton, Wisconsin: History

-The 6 by 6 mi squares that became the Town of Wheaton were first surveyed in the fall of 1848 by a crew working for the U.S. government.
-In August and September 1849 another crew marked all the section corners, walking the woods and swamps on foot, measuring with chain and compass.
+The outlines of the 6 by 6 mi squares that became the Town of Wheaton were first surveyed in the fall of 1848 by crews working for the U.S. government.
+In August and September 1849 another crew marked all the section corners, walking the woods and wading the streams, measuring with chain and compass.
 When done, the deputy surveyor filed this general description of the six mile square that contains the east end of Wheaton, along the river:

-The land in this Township East of Chippewa Rive is very Sandy producing only Yellow & Pitch(?)
+The land in this Township East of Chippewa River is very Sandy producing only Yellow & Pitch(?)
 Pine Timber except near the Swamps where White Pine, Birch & Elm is found.
 West of the River in the N.W. corner of the Township are several Sections of Aspen Thickets having a soil of sand & loam 2d rate land. but they are nearly destitute of water.
 Chippewa Rive is navigable for Keal Boats at all seasons of the year but the(?) rapids in Sections 15 & 22 and in Section 32 render the navigation difficult.
+The deputy surveyor filed this general description of the six-mile square that is the west end of Wheaton:

+The Surface of this Township is high & mostly rolling.
+The soil is sandy and not verry Productive.
+The prairies are in the ravines and valleys of the Streams and have a verry Sandy soil.
+The Timber is of Two kinds Oak and Pine.
+The Oak is found in Sections 1, 12, and 13.
+The Pine Timber is all found along Elk Creek, in the Western part of the Township and is Small Black or Pitch Pine.
+The principal Stream is Elk Creek which has a gentle current, sandy bed and banks and is well stored with Trout.
+It runs South through the West side of the Township.
+The Remainder of the Township is nearly Destitute of Water.